 The Office of Inspector General's List of Excluded Individuals/Entities (LEIE) provides information to the health care industry, patients and the public regarding individuals and entities currently excluded from participation in Medicare, Medicaid, and all other Federal health care programs.Read More

-The Student Volunteer Internship Program provides students with the opportunity to gain valuable work experience while working with agency's Office of Investigations.Read More
+The Student Volunteer Service Program provides students with the opportunity to gain valuable work experience while working with agency's Office of Investigations.Read More

 Whistleblower disclosures can save lives as well as billions of taxpayer dollars.
 They play a critical role in keeping our Government honest, efficient, and accountable.
 Recognizing that whistleblowers root out waste, fraud, and abuse and protect public health and safety, Federal laws strongly encourage employees to disclose wrongdoing.Read More

 Let's start by choosing a topic

 Significant OIG activities in 6-month increments.